-We consider an industry model of agriculture in the spirit of Lucas (1978) and Adamopoulos and Restuccia (2014b), extended to allow farm operators to choose a cropping technology: cash versus food crop.
-We also extend the theory to allow for a land reform policy that closely mimics the land reform implemented in the Philippines.
+We consider an industry model of agriculture in the spirit of Lucas (1978) and Adamopoulos and Restuccia (2014), extended to allow farm operators to choose a cropping technology: cash versus food crop.
+In the benchmark economy all farm operators are potentially subject to idiosyncratic farm-level distortions.
+We then extend the theory to allow for a land reform policy that closely mimics the land reform implemented in the Philippines.
 To make the analysis more transparent we abstract from the allocation of labor between agriculture and non-agriculture and from capital.
-These features are well understood in the literature and they are known to magnify the farm size and productivity impact of land reforms.11 We instead focus on the distortionary impact of land reforms within the agricultural sector.
+These features are well understood in the literature and they are known to magnify the farm size and productivity impact of land reforms (Adamopoulos and Restuccia, 2014).
+We instead focus on the size and productivity impacts of land reforms within the agricultural sector.
 In what follows we describe the economic environment in detail.